 The Value of TPO

-These initial considerations, made possible with predictive planning capabilities, open the door to a more strategic conversation about promotional mix and ways to align predicted customer plans to your objectives.
+Consider the possibilities with predictive planning capabilities — it opens the door to more strategic conversations about promotional mix and the ways to align predicted customer plans to your objectives.

-A TPO solution will compare annual optimized customer plans with predicatively calculated KPIs including:
+A TPO solution compares annual optimized customer plans with predicatively calculated KPIs including:

 - plan vs budget

 ROI should be used as a barometer of promotional effectiveness, not as the sole measure of promotional success.

 - Consider the relationship between a scenario ROI to the overall plan objective.

 - Identify ways to improve ROI without compromising other spending or performance objectives.